 Backlinks are incredibly important for improving the authority of your website.
 Don’t hesitate to contact us for more information about how to check backlinks and improve your website’s backlink profile.

 There are a few different methods for conducting backlink analysis.
-For instance, there are a number of premium tools which are specifically aimed at doing this.
+For instance, there are several premium tools which are specifically aimed at doing this.
 Let’s look at two potential options – one free tool and one premium one.
+If you’re interested in learning about some link-building tools that can help you get more backlinks, check out the article 10 Best Link-Building Tools for Boosting Your Website Quality.

 Perhaps the most popular free backlink analysis tool is Ahrefs’ Backlink Checker.
 The backlink checker allows you to enter any domain and see every site which links to it.